TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Detailed_Design_Processing_Unit/Detailed_Design_PU.md

 ## Function of the Subsystem

 The **Processing Unit (PU)** functions as the central intelligence of the automated chessboard system, responsible for interpreting user input, executing game logic, and coordinating communication between all major subsystems.
-Implemented on a **Raspberry Pi**, the PU bridges human interaction and system control, translating spoken commands into actionable instructions and managing the overall flow of gameplay.
+Implemented on a **Raspberry Pi 5**, the PU bridges human interaction and system control, translating spoken commands into actionable instructions and managing the overall flow of gameplay.

-Upon startup, the PU initializes all critical software components, including the **Vosk speech recognition engine** and the **Stockfish chess engine**, as well as the communication interfaces used to interact with peripheral devices.
+Upon startup, the PU initializes all critical software components, including the **Vosk speech recognition engine**, the **Stockfish chess engine**, and **Pychess**, as well as the communication interfaces used to interact with peripheral devices.
 The PU receives voice input from a USB connected microphone, leveraging Vosk to convert speech into text based commands.
-These commands are then analyzed and validated by Stockfish to ensure compliance with chess rules before any move execution occurs.
+These commands are then analyzed and validated by PyChess to ensure compliance with chess rules before any move execution occurs.
+Lastly, the commands are sent to Stockfish in order to get an AI response if the game is currently single player.

 Once a move has been deemed valid, the PU transmits the corresponding instruction to the **Control Unit (CU)** over a **USART** or **I²C** connection, initiating the physical relocation of pieces on the board.
 In parallel, the PU updates the **display interface** (connected via **I²C** or **SPI**) to provide real-time feedback to the user, including board state, game status, and system notifications.